Pipes of War

 ‘I don’t think so.
 I mean, the printer kept jamming last Tuesday, but I don’t think that’s got anything to do with it.’

-‘No, it doesn’t,’ The captain said as he stood up to leave.
+‘No, I don’t think so either,’ the captain said as he stood up to leave.
 ‘Thank you, that’s all for now.’

 ‘Are you sure you wouldn’t like a biscuit?’ asked Martin.